title: Security & Compliance description: Audit trails, secret detection, access control, and air-gapped operation in phorvec.

 License Validation

-- No phone-home — phorvec never contacts an external service to check license status, even on the initial activation.
+- No phone-home. phorvec never contacts an external service to check license status.